EAGLE grenade launcher

 The EAGLE is a grenade launcher of Canadian origin.
 The weapon is chambered in the 40mm round and is a grenade launcher attachment.
-A MIL-STD rail is required for attachment it can be used on the C7/M16, C8/M4 series rifles/carbines.
-It can be used as a stand-alone weapon.
+A MIL-STD rail is required for attachment.
+It can be used on the C7/M16, C8/M4 series rifles/carbines or as a stand-alone weapon.
+It is designed with ambidextrous operation in mind, allowing for the sight mount, sling attachment point, and side-opening feed to be switched to either the left or right side of the weapon.